 Send $300 non-refundable deposit, together with your email address, mailing address and phone number.
-Make checks payable to "M. le Pr.
-J.W.
-Montgomery."
+Make checks payable to "Craig Parton."

 The mailing address is: